 Not all jams are made equal.
 When on the strict low FODMAP diet, the best jam to choose is strawberry jam sweetened with a low FODMAP sweetener like sucrose (sugar) or glucose syrup.

-Make sure you check for high fructose corn syrup, glucose-fructose syrup (if in the UK or Canada), fructose-glucose syrup, fructose, agave syrup, and honey.
+Make sure you check for high fructose corn syrup, glucose-fructose syrup (if in Canada), fructose-glucose syrup, fructose, agave syrup, and honey.

 If you are choosing a sugar free jam then watch out of high FODMAP polyols: sorbitol (E420), mannitol (E421), maltitol (E956), xylitol (E967), and isomalt (E953).